Reliable data and forecasts with subregional breakdowns

 What the service includes

 Thirty years of data historical and forecast.
-The annual data generally refers back to 2000, and the forecast horizon is to 2030.
+The annual data can be referenced back to 2000 and forecasted ahead to 2030.

-Methodology report to explain data sources, urban definitions, forecast methods and approaches to estimate and fill missing data, as well as to outline the linkages to Oxford Economics’ Global Economic Model.
+Methodology report to explain data sources, urban definitions, forecast methods, and approaches to estimate and fill missing data, as well as to outline the linkages to the Oxford Economics Global Economic Model.

 Regular updates.
 To ensure you have the latest information for these dynamic and rapidly changing markets, we update our forecasts on an annual basis.